Anomalous acoustic plasmons in two-dimensional over-tilted Dirac bands

-The plasmons $\omega_{1}^{x}(q)$ and $\omega_{1}^{y}(q)$ are dominated by the intraband correlations within pocket-P due to the difference between pocket-P and pocket-N in size and velocity, as shown in the SM \citep{SMs} and Figs. \ref{fig:chiralplasmon}(c,d).
-The gapped acoustic plasmons $\omega_{2}^{x}(q)$ and $\omega_{2}^{y}(q)$ linear in $q$, similar to the gapless Pines' demon \citep{pines1956cjp}, originate from the strong hybridization between intraband correlations from two pockets with different velocities [see the SM \citep{SMs} and Figs. \ref{fig:chiralplasmon}(c,d)].
-Furthermore, it is worthy to emphasize that the AAP $\omega_{2}^{x}(q)$ in Fig. \ref{fig:qdependence}(a) is absent in the type-I Dirac semimetal since the plasmons therein become degenerate, sharing the same velocity \citep{Nishine2011JPSJ}.
-Fitting the numerical result leads to the approximate dispersion of the acoustic plasmons $\omega_{2}^{x}(q)\approx\sqrt{1-1/t^{2}}\upsilon_{F}q$ and $\omega_{2}^{y}(q)\approx(t-1/t)\upsilon_{F}q$, which clearly imply that the titling can be used to tune the velocity of plasmon excitations \citep{SMs}.
-In contrast to the gapless acoustic plasmon in the classical two-component model \citep{DasSarma1981PRB}, the gap of the AAP here originates from the finite-range Coulomb interaction.
+The conventional plasmons $\omega_{1}^{x}(q)$ and $\omega_{1}^{y}(q)$ are dominated by the intraband correlations within electron pocket due to the difference between electron pocket and hole pocket in size and velocity, as shown in the SM \citep{SMs} and Figs.\ref{fig:chiralplasmon}(c,d).
+Next we would examine the two anomalous acoustic plasmons (AAPs), $\omega_{2}^{x/y}(q)$ and $\omega_{3}^{x/y}(q)$.
+The lower-frequency AAPs $\omega_{2}^{x}(q)$ and $\omega_{2}^{y}(q)$ linear in $q$, similar to the gapless Pines' demon \citep{pines1956cjp}, originate from the strong hybridization or out-of-phase oscillations \citep{Afanasiev2022PRB} between intraband correlations from two pockets with different velocities [see the Supplemental Materials \citep{SMs} and Figs.\ref{fig:chiralplasmon}(c,d)].
+Furthermore, it is worthy to emphasize that the AAP $\omega_{2}^{x}(q)$ in Fig.\ref{fig:qdependence}(a) is absent in the type-I Dirac semimetal since the plasmons therein become degenerate, sharing the same velocity \citep{Nishine2011JPSJ}.
+The approximate dispersions of these lower-frequency AAPs are given as